Varnike/differentiator/README.md

 ![Differentiator output](/dump/example.jpeg)

 ## Expression representation
-The differentiator represents the expression as an inar tree.
+The differentiator represents the expression as an binary tree.
 Here's an example of the expression view above:
 ![Expression tree](/dump/example_tree.jpeg)